Preparing a Pull Request for Apache NuttX RTOS

 (Source)

-4. If the auto-build fails with “Untracked etctmp”
+What if the auto-build fails with “Untracked etctmp”?

 HEAD detached at pull/11379/merge